Do NOT follow this link or you will be blocked from the site!

 Meet Eryn & the Team

-Eryn Joy Murphy (she/they) – RLD owner & founder, landscape designer
+Eryn Joy Murphy (she/they) – RLD founder; land liaison

-I grew up homeschooled in a Christian community in the California Bay Area, and then spent my college years trying to fit faith into a thesis at Willamette University.
-After university, I wandered and worked in Asia, where I learned to speak Indonesian in remote island villages, worked in Korea as an English teacher, trekked the Annapurna mountains, and lived for a while in an indigenous village in the Chitwan jungle of Nepal.
+I grew up homeschooled in a Christian community in the California Bay Area, and then spent my college years trying to fit ethics into a thesis.
+After university, I wandered and worked in Asia for some years.
+I learned to speak Indonesian in remote island villages, taught English to kids in Korea, and stayed for a while in an indigenous village in the Chitwan jungle of Nepal.

-In my mid-twenties, I moved Colorado, where I got involved in eco-somatic (“earth-body”) communities: nature-based ritual, permaculture and foraging, contact improv, meditation, and body-based healing.
-I studied group facilitation and trauma therapies.
-I started a business facilitating events and retreats focused on play, sensuality, and nourishment with nature.
-I also ran a intuitive somatic counseling practice and worked for a permaculture-inspired landscaper.
+In my mid-twenties, I moved Colorado, where I got involved in permaculture, foraging, nature-based ritual, contact improv, animistic herbalism, and meditation.
+I studied group facilitation and somatic healing therapies.
+I started a business facilitating events and retreats focused on play, sensuality, healing, and nourishment with nature.
+I also ran a somatic counseling practice and worked for a permaculture-inspired landscaper.

 All of this helped me get deeper into my body, which began to unlock deep trauma/karma/grief and subsequent resistance to feeling those difficult emotions.
 Spiritual bypassing became handy.
 Over time, I began to notice where I was full of shit; e.g., I talked a lot about partnership with nature, but at home my yard was growing nothing but invasive weeds.
-And partnership with humans, who are part of nature, completely freaked me out.
+And partnership with humans and the business world, which are both part of nature, completely freaked me out.
 I was using “nature” to try to escape.

 In my early thirties, the pandemic killed my business, and I took the opportunity to step away from that life.
-I knew I wanted to work in partnership with nature in a more grounded way, so after a period of contemplation, I decided to dedicate myself to figuring out what a suburban habitat restoration business would look like.
+I knew I wanted to work in partnership with nature in a more grounded way, so after a period of praying with the Earth about it, I decided to dedicate myself to figuring out what a suburban habitat restoration business would look like.
 In early 2021, I launched Restorative Landscape Design.

 The business has been more successful and fulfilling than I could have envisioned.
 My vision now is to help more and more people convert their yards to native plant gardens, and to do more more activism and education.

-My design background comes from permaculture, a field dedicated to creating sustainable cultures and sustainable agricultural systems by learning from nature – which is what indigenous folks have been doing for millennia.
-I am a Certified Permaculture Designer through the Denver Permaculture Guild.
+I mostly learned how to do this job by looking for the knowledge with determination, and by building the business step by step.
+But I do have landscape design training; I am a Certified Permaculture Designer through the Denver Permaculture Guild.
 My first landscaping job was with Lusciously Local, an ecological landscaping company in Boulder.
-I have studied native and medicinal plants with many teachers, including with curandero Doug Simons in New Mexico; green witch Willow Arlenea in Boulder; local nonprofits like WOFR and HPEC; xeric lawn experts like Tony Koski; and through the “Colorado Native Plant Master” program.
-I am now considered somewhat of an expert on native plants in the high plains bioregion, although I still have a lot to learn.
+I studied native and medicinal plants with many teachers, including with curandero Doug Simons in New Mexico; green witch Willow Arlenea in Boulder; local nonprofits like WOFR and HPEC; xeric lawn experts like Tony Koski; and through the “Colorado Native Plant Master” program.
+My best teachers, however, have been the plants and landscapes themselves.
+I am an animist, and I believe in listening.

 Born and raised in the foothills outside Denver, I grew up playing in forests, wading through rivers, and exploring mountains.
 Despite that, I spent much of my 20s in big cities across North America, losing myself in corporate skyscrapers and cramped subway cars.
 Fortunately, every time I came home, I found myself again — in those same forests, rivers, and mountains.